odys-z/semantic-jserv/jserv-gen.py3/README.md

                                                               # }
 ```

-Since 0.0.9, will force a C++ - Json bridging context point if the type is a JavaEnum or an AnsonMsg.
+Since 0.0.9, will force a C++ - Json bridging context pointer argument if the type is a JavaEnum or an AnsonMsg.